 “We now have an investment from a star investor Jeevan Gnanam in Sri Lanka, so we formed a fully owned subsidiary there to do our software development,” Krish said.

-Gnanam introduced GoMicro to John Keells Holdings PLC, the largest conglomerate in Sri Lanka, and the owner of supermarket chains, to help them assess vegetable quality, but tuna assessment was a bigger challenge.
+John Keells Holdings PLC, the largest conglomerate in Sri Lanka, and the owner of supermarket chains is planning to use GoMicro AI help them assess vegetable quality, but tuna assessment was a bigger challenge.

 “While it is easy to differentiate really good tuna from really bad tuna, it is difficult to differentiate good tuna from not-too-good tuna.